realworldocaml/book/en/compiler-frontend.md

 ### Using ocp-index for auto-completion

-One such command-line tool to display auto-completion information in your editor is `ocp-index`.
+One such command-line tool to display auto-completion information in your editor is <command>ocp-index</command>.
 Install it via OPAM as follows.

 ```frag
 ((typ console)(name front-end/install_ocp_index.out))